 But that doesn’t change the fact that it requires a lot of sacrifice from me, both in body and mind.

 Working long hours has been linked to higher stroke and coronary heart disease rates.
 That’s bad news for me, because heart disease runs in my family, along with several other severe ailments.

 Personally, I want to combat the growing risk work life is putting on my health.

 Recently, I started an exercise regimen for myself, one I used to have when I was much younger.
 My hope is that I can whip my body back into shape, whilst still maintaining the same work schedule and habits.

 My fear is that even with a good exercise schedule a lot of the damage is already done.
 Once you slip into a schedule and get used to something, it’s hard to break.
-My long work hours and rigid investment amount now, to me, is going to be a hard habit to break.
+My habits, which include long work hours, are going to be a tough to break.

-I mean, I’ve been trying for years, I’m talking decades, to kick the habit of chewing on my nails.
+I have been trying for years, decades even, to kick the habit of chewing on my nails.

-I guess what I’m trying to get at here, is that maybe I’m not alone.
+What I really want to explore, is whether or not I’m alone?
 What do you do to keep yourself happy?
 Does your entrepreneurial spirit hinder your health in any way?
 What advice can you offer to me – and others – that may suffer from health issues?

 I’d love to hear from you.